Nick Symmonds: Early life and education

 Symmonds was born on December 30, 1983, in Blytheville, Arkansas.
 His family moved to Boise, Idaho when he was three-years old.
 His father Jeffrey Symmonds is a surgeon, and his mother Andrea is a teacher.
 Raised in Boise, Symmonds is a 2002 graduate of Bishop Kelly High School.

 An avid outdoorsman, Symmonds earned his Eagle Scout award in high school.
 In high school, he won state championships in the 800 meters, 1600 meters, 3200 meters, and the 4 × 400 m relay.
 His high school personal bests were 1:53 in the 800 meters, 4:20 in the 1600 meters, and 9:47 in the 3200 meters.

 He chose Willamette University in Salem, Oregon over other schools that could offer athletic scholarships.
 At Willamette, an NCAA Division III school, Symmonds earned a degree in biochemistry in 2006 and is a member of the Sigma Chi fraternity.

 Running career

 Collegiate

 While at Willamette, he won the 800 m NCAA championship race all four years and 1500 m NCAA championship race as a freshman, junior, and senior.
-Symmonds' collegiate best in the 800m of 1:45.83 currently ranks No. 1 in NCAA Division III history.
+Symmonds' collegiate best in the 800m of 1:45.83 ranked No. 1 in NCAA Division III history for twenty years.
 His 1500m collegiate best of 3:40.91 ranks No. 3 all-time in NCAA Division III.
 Though Symmonds is widely regarded as Willamette's most decorated athlete, his poor relationship with Head Coach Matt McGuirk has prevented wide celebration of his athletic achievements at his alma mater.